orangese/easyai/README.md

 ## Using EasyAI

-As previously stated, EasyAI focuses on usability and should be simple to use _with some background in machine learning_.
-Since this library is meant to be a teaching library, it does require a bit of background knowledge.
+As previously stated, EasyAI focuses on usability and should be simple to use _if you have some understanding of machine learning concepts_.
+Since this library is meant to be a teaching library, using it does require a bit of background knowledge.

 The most basic EasyAI model is the `NN` object: